javier1234k/servidor-flask/README.md

 # servidor-flask
-this api takes datas from adventure works database and share it in a request
+this api takes data from adventure works database and share it in a request